-A liquidity event is a process in which an investor liquidates its investment position in a private company and exchanges it for cash.
-The main purpose of a liquidity event is the transfer of an illiquid asset (an investment in private companies) into the most liquid asset – cash.
+A liquidity event is a process by which an investor liquidates their investment position in a private company and exchanges it for cash.
+The main purpose of a liquidity event is the transfer of an illiquid asset (an investment in a private company) into the most liquid asset – cash.

 A liquidity event is a form of the exit strategy utilized by private equity firms.
 Usually, the event is carefully planned long before it is triggered.
-Generally, it is triggered when certain conditions are met or particular circumstances have arisen.
+It is typically triggered when certain conditions are met or particular circumstances have arisen.
 The founders of the company and the investors are the primary parties interested in the event.

 Forms of Liquidity Event

 The company’s shares become publicly traded after an IPO.
 The company’s founders and investors may sell their shares and monetize their initial investments.